facebookresearch/flip/INSTALL.md

 ## Installation

-We train FLIP models on TPU by default.
+We train FLIP models on TPU by default and use `tpu-vm-base` TPU software version.
 We use python 3.8.10 and install the following dependencies:

 ```
 sudo pip3 install clu==0.0.7